syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 doc.Close(true);

 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples
+Refer to the PDF/UWP section for respective code samples

 Save(stream, "Output.pdf");